 The Mac lineup has always offered something for every user.
-The Intel Mac range had more options for the casual users, pros, and then the cheesegrater Mac Pro for the serious users.
+The Intel Mac range had more options for casual users, pros, and the cheesegrater Mac Pro for serious users.
 With Apple Silicon, the M1 MacBook Air and Pro are sufficient for most tasks you can throw at a laptop.

 Even the bigger 14 and 16-inch MacBook Pros are seriously powerful and costly, which should tell you they’re not for the casual user.
 Coming to the Mac Studio, we can safely summarize it as a Mac Pro minus the tower.
 It already outperforms the Intel Mac Pro in terms of performance and efficiency.

 The Mac Studio is a seriously capable desktop system, and unless you throw multiple streams of 8K videos at it, any other Mac will work just fine for you.
 However, if you’re a content creator that plays around with high-res videos like they are mobile clips, this might suit you well.

 Apple’s answer to what happens when you feed steroids to a cheesegrater and throw in some insane computing capabilities.
 Just for an idea, only the wheels of the Mac Pro cost $699.

 You can buy a Mac Pro in a tower or rack enclosure.
 It is a truly upgradeable desktop, and you can swap out anything anytime.
 The CPU configuration of the Mac Pro goes as high as a 28-core Intel Xeon W chip.
 You can max out this configuration with up to 1.5TB of unified memory (RAM), which is insane.